African Grey Parrot vs Alexandrine Parakeet: Complete Comparison (2026)

 Long-Term Commitment Assessment

 Evaluating African Grey Parrot versus Alexandrine Parakeet as a long-term commitment means projecting your lifestyle compatibility across each bird's full lifespan.
-African Grey Parrot's 40-60 years (some live 80+ years) expected life will include a vibrant youth, stable adulthood, and eventual senior phase with increasing health needs related to breed-specific conditions.
-Alexandrine Parakeet's 25-30 years trajectory follows a similar arc but with different condition profiles (breed-specific conditions) and different care demands (moderate versus advanced - requires experienced owner).
+African Grey Parrot's 40-60 years (some live 80+ years) expected life will include a vibrant youth, stable adulthood, and eventual senior phase with increasing health needs related to species-specific conditions.
+Alexandrine Parakeet's 25-30 years trajectory follows a similar arc but with different condition profiles (species-specific conditions) and different care demands (moderate versus advanced - requires experienced owner).
 Financial sustainability matters: can you maintain quality care for either bird through economic uncertainty?
 Emotional readiness is equally important—each species bonds differently based on their temperament, and the relationship with your African Grey Parrot or Alexandrine Parakeet will become a central part of your daily life.

 Best for Making the Final Decision